 Using a small skillet, melt the butter in the preheated oven (photo 4).

-Take the skillet out of the oven once the butter has completely melted (photo 5).
+Take the skillet out of the oven once it has completely melted (photo 5).

-Pour the pancake batter into the skillet (photo 6).
+Pour the Finnish pancakes batter into the skillet (photo 6).

-Place the pan back in the oven for twenty-five to thirty minutes or until the top of the pancake turned golden.
+Place the pan back in the oven for twenty-five to thirty minutes or until the top of the baked pancake turns golden.

-Serve your baked pancake with sprinkled powdered sugar or fresh fruits, if desired.
+Serve your Finnish pancakes with sprinkled powdered sugar or fresh fruits, if desired.